16131zzzzzzzz/EveryoneNobel/README.md

 - We upload the models to enable easier usage of ComfyUI.
 Readme here in [ComfyUI Models](README_model.md)
 - Some issues have mentioned the workflow problems.
 A new file `nobel_workflow_for_install.json` here in `resources/workflow/` used for missing node installation.
 - Quick Start step 1 readme has been adapted.
 The ComfyUI server need to use the python inside ComfyUI.
-- Our QQ group 515375254 is now open!
+- Our second QQ group 348210641 is now open!
 You're welcome to join for discussions on all issues.

 <div align="center">
     <img width="300" src="resources/readme/qq2.jpg" />